Updated November 20, 2023

-The price to book value can be defined as a market value of a firm’s equity divided by the book value of its equity.
+The price-to-book value formula can be defined as the market value of a firm’s equity divided by the book value of its equity.
 It is also called market to book ratio.

 Example of Price to Book Value Formula

-The book value per share can be found out by dividing the Book Value of Equity of the company divided by the total shares outstanding in the market.
+The book value per share can be found by dividing the Book Value of the Equity of the company by the total shares outstanding in the market.

 - Book Value of Equity = Total Assets – Total Liabilities